Series navigation

 }

+The 50ms polling tick is deliberate.
+It gives completed subtasks a short window to be picked up without spinning.
+Tune it to your latency budget.
 Slow optional sections drop out cleanly instead of holding up the whole response.

 The hedge fires only when the primary is slow, capping tail latency without doubling load.

 Use this when one logical read has rare but painful tail spikes.
 The delay is the control.
-Without it, hedging quietly becomes an accidental load multiplier.
+Without it, hedging becomes an accidental load multiplier.

 public <T> T runWithFallback(Callable<T> primary, Callable<T> fallback) throws Exception {